All Products

 July 22, 2025

-• Increased the canonical name (CNAME) lookup limit from 7 to 10.
+• Increased the CNAME lookup limit from 7 to 10.

 • plugin/kubernetes: Fixed an issue where DNS queries were resolved to deleted pods due to DeletionTimestamp (#7119) (#7131).

-• plugin/kubernetes: Reverted the change "Only create PTR records for endpoints with a hostname (#6898)".
+• plugin/kubernetes: Reverted the change "Only create PTR records for endpoints with a defined hostname (#6898)".

 • plugin/forward: Added the failfast_all_unhealthy_upstreams option.
-This option returns servfail when all upstream servers are shut down.
+This option returns servfail when all upstream servers are down.

-• The serve_stale configuration is enabled by default for the cache plugin.
-When an upstream DNS server is unavailable, CoreDNS can use an expired cache to respond to queries (the TTL of the response is 0) and asynchronously tries to get the latest address for the domain name.
+• The cache plug-in enables the serve_stale configuration by default.
+When an upstream DNS server is unavailable, CoreDNS can use an expired cache to provide an acknowledgement (the TTL of this acknowledgement is 0) and asynchronously tries to obtain the latest address of the domain name.

 This upgrade does not affect your services.